xmos/lib_audio_dsp/doc/tool_user_guide/using_the_tool.rst

 method of the Pipeline instance.
 Each thread in the pipeline represents an xcore hardware thread.
 Do not add more threads than are available in your application.
 The maximum number of threads that should be used, if available, is five.
-This due to the architecture of the xcore processor.
+This limitation is due to the architecture of the xcore processor.

 .. code-block:: python